snuhcs-course/swpp-2025-project-team-01/README.md

    - Long press "Demo" lecture
    - Change week from "Week 1-1" to "Iter 1"
 6. Test video player (portrait):

+   *Note that due to some issues with the emulator, the volume is quite low.
+We recommend running the video with maximum volume to hear the TTS audio.*
    - Tap "Demo" lecture
    - Scroll through transcript
    - Tap any sentence to skip to that timestamp
-7. Test video player (landscape):
+8. Test video player (landscape):
    - Rotate screen to landscape
    - Test 15-second skip buttons
    - Open/close transcript panel
    - Pause video
    - Return to home screen
-8. Test search functionality:
+9. Test search functionality:
    - Press search button
    - Type "proce"
    - Verify search results appear